We work hard to build relationships with local schools, where arts provision is often limited due to staffing and funding difficulties.

 We offer bursaries where needed.
 This year, six of our members successfully applied.
 We now have over 55 members from ages 7-21.

-This was a busy year with the chorus involved in one mainstage production, two community concerts and the annual community Christmas carols in Longborough village in December.
+This was a busy year for the Youth Chorus, involved in community outreach concerts in Blockley, the Shipston Proms Music Festival and their annual Christmas at Longborough Concert.

 Performed in a professional theatre in front of sell-out audiences